 - The cord is made of durable plastic

-- The yarn glides over the needles and cable.
+- The thread glides easily over the needles and cable.

-- People with big hands may struggle to use these needles
+- Those with big hands may struggle to use these needles

-- Knitting with these can be a bit of a challenge
+- Knitting with these can be a challenge

-- The short tips might be a bit difficult for some people to use
+- The short tips might be difficult for some to use

-Created for sock knitters who knit two socks at a time on two different circulars, these have the right cord length to suit your needs.
-Smooth, quick, and effortless knitting, the needles are lightweight without being slippery.
+For sock knitters who knit two socks at a time on two different circulars, these have the right cord length.
+Smooth, quick, and effortless knitting, the needles for sock knitting are lightweight without being slippery.